 Approved providers may also be referred to as service providers or providers or aged care providers.

-Assessment - Any compliance activity undertaken by the Commission, including:
+Assessment - Regulatory activities undertaken by the Commission, including:

 - provider approval assessment processes

-- assessment against compliance with the Prudential Standards
+- assessment of compliance with the Prudential Standards

-- assessment against compliance with the Aged Care Act.
+- assessment of compliance with the Aged Care Act

 Assessment contact - Any form of contact (other than a site audit, a review audit or a quality review) between a Commission regulatory official and the approved provider of an accredited service or a previously accredited service, or the home service providers of a home service, for either or both of the following purposes: